frumbert/format_single/README.md

 -------------

 1. Drop the unzipped folder into the Moodle/course/format folder
+2. *rename* folder to 'single'
-2. As admin, click Notifications, then install the plugin
+3. As admin, click Notifications, then install the plugin
-3. On a course, select 'Single' as the course format type
+4. On a course, select 'Single' as the course format type

 Support
 -------